SloMo-Fast: Slow-Momentum and Fast-Adaptive Teachers for Source-Free Continual Test-Time Adaptation: Result and Discussion

 \subsection{Implementation Details}

 We evaluate our approach on diverse domain shifts, including artificial corruptions and natural variations.
 Following \cite{marsden2024universal}, we use the corruption benchmark on CIFAR10-C (C10-C), CIFAR100-C (C100-C), and ImageNet-C \cite{hendrycks2019benchmarking} (IN-C), which applies 15 corruption types at five severity levels.
 Additionally, we assess our method on ImageNet-R (IN-R) \cite{hendrycks2021many} and ImageNet-Sketch (IN-S) \cite{wang2019learning}.
-We use a priority queue size of 10, a batch size of 200 for C10-C and C100-C, and 64 for IN-C, IN-R, and IN-S.
+We use a priority queue size of 10, a batch size of 200 for C10-C and C100-C, and 64 for IN-C, IN-R, and IN-S. We use a single set of hyperparameters shown \cref{sec:4.6} across all benchmarks (11 CTTAs, 5 Datasets) (\cref{tab:summary_table}).
+So, our performance gains result from a principled design rather than exhaustive, per-dataset tuning.